graphile/worker/README.md

 - `events`: pass your own `new EventEmitter()` if you want to customize the options, get earlier events (before the runner object resolves), or want to get events from alternative Graphile Worker entrypoints.
-- `noPreparedStatements`: Set true if you want to prevent the use of prepared statements.
-  For example if you wish to use Graphile Worker with pgBouncer or similar.
+- `noPreparedStatements`: Set true if you want to prevent the use of prepared statements, for example if you wish to use Graphile Worker with an external PostgreSQL connection pool.
+Enabling this setting may have a small performance impact.

 Exactly one of either `taskDirectory` or `taskList` must be provided (except for `runMigrations` which doesn't require a task list).